canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

  - Intermediate
  - Proficient

-## Create your CDK Cluster
+## Creating your CDK Cluster
 Duration: 8:00

 In order for us to provision GPU-enabled workloads such as TensorFlow on top of Kubernetes, we need to provision worker nodes in the appropriate instance type.

 ### Deploy a GPU-enabled Kubernetes Worker

 For this tutorial, we will start with a dedicated CDK cluster to run our Machine Learning workloads on top of TensorFlow.
-By default, ``conjure-up canonical-kubernetes`` will instantiate the kubernetes-worker nodes as ``m3.medium``, which is not what we need in our case.
+By default, `conjure-up canonical-kubernetes` will instantiate the kubernetes-worker nodes as `m3.medium`, which is not what we need in our case.

-We will therefore create a bundle snippet called ``cdk-gpu-worker.yaml`` with the following contents:
+We will therefore create a bundle snippet called `cdk-gpu-worker.yaml` with the following contents:

 ```yaml
 services: